allenchng/InsightWriting/Classic DS Problems.md

 ## Text Summarization

 Text summarization is the process of extracting structure from unstructured text data.
-It leverages natural language processing to reduce
+It helps reduce large corpi of text into more interpretable and generalizable information.

 #### Industry Examples